‘Alaskan Bush People’ Postpones Production For Season 8: Will It Be Cancelled?

 Some said that another obvious reason that the Browns would want to have another season of Alaskan Bush People is because of money, per The Hollywood Gossip.
 Cancer treatment is undeniably expensive and the Brown family would need their salaries from the show to continue paying for Ami’s medical needs.
 It would also help them settle to the new Browntown they want to build on a parcel of land in Colorado.

 On one hand, not all of the family members would be returning to Alaskan Bush People if ever a Season 8 happens.
 In the finale of Season 7, Noah revealed to the family that he does not think Colorado is for him.
-He wants to take a different road, settle in a small town and become a sheriff.
-Bam Bam, who left their Alaskan homestead in Season 6, might also not be in upcoming season.
+He wants to take a different road, settle in a small town, and become a sheriff.
+Bam Bam, who left their Alaskan homestead in Season 6, might also not be in the upcoming season.
 He reportedly bought a yacht and wants to sail to the Bahamas with his girlfriend and rumored wife, Allison Kagan.
 Gabe also does not want to be on the camera, although he is staying with his family.
 Last season, Gabe was rarely seen in the later episodes.

 Stay tuned for more updates on Alaskan Bush People.